JerryHMartin/waterDataSupport/README.md

 #### ExportMonthlyValuesToCSV(monthlyValues, fileName, metric = TRUE)

 This function exports the monthly values from the readNWISstat function in the dataRetrieval package to csv.

+#### getUSGSHUC(siteID, plotmap = TRUE, zoomFactor = 10)

+This function can get the hydraullic unit code of the watershed a stream guage is sitting on given the siteID of the stream guage.
+This function can produce a map with the informaiton